 Humans are social beings, and most cultures favor extroversion.
 When a child’s behavior isn’t in line with this preference, navigating the issue can feel challenging.
-But you’re not alone, and if you shift the paradigm from curing your kid to helping them cope with social anxiety, you’ll see lots of
+But you’re not alone, and if you shift the paradigm from curing your kid to helping them cope with social anxiety, you’ll see lots of encouraging signs.

 Do these behaviors sound familiar?